Learning Support Assistant – SEN (Trauma-Informed Practice)

 Contract: Ongoing temporary with potential for permanent placement

-We are looking for a dedicated Learning Support Assistant to join a specialist SEN school near Bury St Edmunds, Suffolk.
-This is an ideal role for someone passionate about helping young people with additional needs, including Social, Emotional and Mental Health (SEMH) needs, Autism, and trauma-related challenges.
-Using trauma-informed practice, you will help pupils feel safe, valued, and ready to learn.
+Inspire EHC is seeking a compassionate and resilient Learning Support Assistant to join a specialist SEN school near Bury St Edmunds, Suffolk.
+This role is ideal for someone committed to supporting children and young people with additional needs, including SEMH, Autism, communication difficulties and trauma-related challenges.
+Using trauma-informed practice, you will help pupils feel safe, understood and ready to learn.

-This role offers the chance to make a real impact on children’s lives every day.
+This role offers the opportunity to make a genuine difference every day.

 About the Role